Princeton-CDH/startwords/content/issues/5/mapping-persian-literacy/index.md

 **********

 This brief article has attempted to give a sort of extended caption to an interactive map of *Gulistan* manuscripts produced in early modern India.
 Though recognizing all the limitations of the project, I have followed an Arabic proverb often cited by the authors of commentaries: "Whoever cannot encapsulate all, should not leave all."
-I hope that it can inspire me and others to explore the understudied world of Perso-Islamic manuscripts in India.
+I hope that it can inspire me and others to explore the understudied world of Perso-Islamic manuscripts in India.[^8]

 ## Acknowledgments